Zerobeings/learn/README.md

 ## Buyer
 ### Submit an Offer on Direct Listing

-> ⚠️ Once an offer is made it can not be cancelled.
+> ⚠️ Once an offer is made it cannot be cancelled.
 > All offers are for the entire sales period of the NFT.
 For example, if there are 6 days left on sale, then offer duration will be 6 days.

 If you would like to offer a price lower than the listed price, input the desired offer amount and click "Make Offer".
 You will need to approve two transactions.
-The frist transaction will approve the WETH spending limit.
+The first transaction will approve the WETH spending limit.
 This limit matches the amount of the proposed offer.
 Once the spend limit is approved, the offer transaction must be approved to complete the offer.
 All offers will be be populated in the "Offers" or "i want that" section of the NFT details panel.

 <p align="center" width="100%">
     <img width="80%" src="images/firsttimeoffer.gif">
 </p>

-If you have previously approved a spend limit greater than or equal to the offer amount for the marget bm contract, then only one transaction is required to make the offer.
+If you have previously approved a spend limit greater than or equal to the offer amount for the market gm contract, then only one transaction is required to make the offer.

 <p align="center" width="100%">
     <img width="80%" src="images/spendapprovedoffer.gif">